 - In order to obtain Social Security in retirement, you must be at least 62 years old.
 However…

 - In order to get your “full” Social Security benefit, the retirement age is currently 66.
 So, if you retire before 66, you will get a smaller monthly Social Security benefit than if you wait until you are 66.

-You can apply for Social Security retirement benefits online at https://secure.ssa.gov/iCLM/rib.
+With all of that said, you can apply for Social Security retirement benefits online at https://secure.ssa.gov/iClaim/rib.